HistoryThis section has been translated automatically.

-With the erythema chronicum migrans, flu-like general symptoms occur in about 30% of infected persons, especially in children.
+Erythema migrans is accompanied by flu-like general symptoms in about 30% of infected persons, especially in children.

-The detection of specific antibodies can occur very delayed (more than 12-16 weeks after the stab event), so that a clinical diagnosis should be made if the serology is negative.
+The detection of specific antibodies can occur very delayed (more than 12-16 weeks after the stinging event), so that in case of negative serology the diagnosis should be made clinically.

 LiteratureThis section has been translated automatically.